Very Garlicky Chilli Pasta

 While that’s happening put the onion into a mini-chopper and pulse till it is chopped small but not too finely.
 Now heat the olive oil in a medium-sized frying pan, add the onion and cook over a medium heat for 10 minutes to soften.
 Meanwhile add the garlic and jalapeno pieces to the mini-chopper and give them a few bursts before adding the roasted peppers to chop them with four to six more pulses (be careful not to chop them too finely).

-To watch how to cook perfect past and more recipes, see our Cookery School Videos on the right.
+To watch how to cook perfect pasta and more recipes, see our Cookery School Videos on this page.